Orion’s Belt points to Sirius on September mornings

 Orion’s Belt points to Sirius

-Although it’s not the case in 2021, sometimes there are bright planets in the east before dawn.
+Also, sometimes there are bright planets in the east before dawn.
 And those planets might outshine even Sirius.
+In fact, in September 2023, Venus is near Sirius and definitely outshines our brightest star.
 What’s more, sometimes there are bright planets in the evening sky in northern winter, when Orion and Sirius shine brightly.
 And those planets, too, might be brighter than the sky’s brightest star.
 In those cases, how can you be sure the object you’re looking at is Sirius?
 The constellation Orion is your ticket.
 No matter where you are, no matter what time of year it is, Orion’s Belt always points to Sirius.

 To find Sirius, draw a line through Orion’s Belt and extend that line toward the horizon.
 There, you’ll spot Sirius, the sky’s brightest star.